 How can one budget effectively while living in Australia?

-Living costs can be high in Australia.
+Cost of living in Australia can be high.
 Students doing a lot of shopping can spend from AUD 1,400 - 2,500 (INR 78,000 - 1,40,000) a monthly average depending on location and lifestyle choices.
 So, money management is essential if you want to balance your studies and everyday life.

 Below are quick tips on budgeting while studying or living in Australia: